icopy-site/awesome-cn/docs/awesome/awesome-zsh-plugins.md

 ### [zinit-4](https://github.com/psprint/Zinit-4)

-This is Zinit 4 from the [original author](https://github.com/psprint), who once removed the [Zinit](https://github.com/zdharma-continuum/zinit) repo from GitHub.
+This is Zinit 4 from the [original author](https://github.com/psprint), who once removed the [Zinit](https://github.com/zdharma-continuum/zinit) repository from GitHub.
 This spawned a community-driven [zdharma-continuum](https://github.com/zdharma-continuum) organization that revived all of psprint's ZSH projects.
 Its main innovations from the @zdharma-continuum fork are:

 - AppImage distribution (release link),
 - Action complete – press Alt-Shift-A and Alt-Shift-C to complete plugin names and ice modifiers,